 Tips for naming your data

 Metrics are sent and stored in New Relic Infrastructure in the form of samples; that is, a list of key-value pairs that include metric data and metadata.
 Each sample is stored as an event in New Relic’s event database.

 You are responsible for creating and naming the JMX data reported to New Relic.
 For this reason, New Relic strongly recommends following the convention below when naming your event types to ensure you have a consistent naming scheme:

 - Use a name that clearly identifies what data it contains.

 It's also recommended to use the same naming scheme for similar metrics across different applications.

 Find and use data

 The integration will present data about the JVM in Infrastructure.
-To find your integration data in Infrastructure, go to infrastructure.newrelic.com > Integrations > On-host integrations and select one of the JMX integration links to view your dashboard.
+To find your integration data in Infrastructure, go to infrastructure.newrelic.com > Third-party services and select one of the JMX integration links to view your dashboard.
 A default dashboard displaying your metrics is included with the JMX integration.